Learn-Write-Repeat/LWR-WebApp/README.md

 ## Frontend ⚛️

-Following are the steps to run the frontend of the community-website on your local.
+Following are the steps to run the frontend of the LWR-WebApp on your local.
 All the frontend code will go in the `frontend` directory.

 1. Navigate to `frontend` folder.
   ```sh